 Sarah Bartle is an associate in the White Collar & Regulatory Enforcement and Government Contracts groups in Crowell & Moring’s Washington, D.C. office.
-Sarah’s practice focuses on the representation of individual and corporate clients involving alleged criminal fraud and violations of the False Claims Act (FCA).
+Sarah’s practice focuses representing individual clients and a wide variety of corporate clients in all phases of high-profile criminal matters and regulatory enforcement actions, including inspector general (IG) and Department of Justice (DOJ) investigations, and litigation related to alleged fraud and violations of the Foreign Corrupt Practices Act (FCPA) and False Claims Act (FCA).
 Additionally, she represents government contractors in counseling and litigation matters, including bid protests before the Government Accountability Office (GAO).

 Admitted to practice: District of Columbia, Maryland

 Client Alerts & Newsletters